ckeditor/ckeditor4-docs/guides/plugin_sdk/sample/README.md

 Learn by coding!
 We are going to develop a **timestamp** plugin that inserts current date and time into the editing area of CKEditor at the caret position.
 The timestamp will be added after the user clicks a dedicated toolbar button.

-Since the plugin implementation makes use of the CKEDITOR.editor.insertHtml function, this example can be easily adjusted to insert any other HTML element.
+Since the plugin implementation makes use of the {@linkapi CKEDITOR.editor.insertHtml CKEDITOR.editor.insertHtml} function, this example can be easily adjusted to insert any other HTML element.

 The plugin will be code-named `timestamp` and according to CKEditor naming conventions,